OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

 below.

-**git**
+**Git**
-  We use git for version control.
+  We use Git for version control.
 You'll need it to access the OpenMDAO source repository.
-Github, where our source repository is stored, has excellent documentation describing how to install git and how to get familiar with git and github.
+GitHub, where our source repository is stored, has excellent documentation describing how to install Git and how to get familiar with Git and GitHub.
 You can find it `here`__.

 .. __: http://help.github.com